Oxygen Vacancies in Niobium Pentoxide as a Source of Two-Level System Losses in Superconducting Niobium: Experimental Method

-The second resonator, TE1AES021, was used to probe baking treatments that more closely resembled those typically utilized in transmon qubit fabrication and to better identify the source of additional RF loss.
-It underwent sequential \textit{in situ} vacuum baking treatments at 150~$^{\circ}$C with resonator RF measurements performed after each step.
-After the RF test post baking at 150~$^{\circ}$C for a net duration of 15 hours and 25 minutes, resonator TE1AES021 was subjected to an \textit{ex situ} vacuum bake at 200~$^{\circ}$C for 19.5 hours.
+The third resonator, TE1AES021, was used to probe baking treatments that more closely resembled those typically utilized in transmon qubit fabrication and to further identify the source of additional RF loss.
+It underwent sequential \textit{in situ} vacuum baking treatments at 150$^{\circ}$C with resonator RF measurements performed after each step.
+After the RF test post baking at 150$^{\circ}$C for a net duration of 15 hours and 25 minutes, resonator TE1AES021 was subjected to an \textit{ex situ} vacuum bake at 200$^{\circ}$C for 19.5 hours.
 This involved first venting the resonator to atmosphere followed by vacuum baking.
-Afterwards, the resonator was once again high pressure rinsed, reforming the amorphous $\sim$5~nm native oxide, but this time with a larger concentration of subsurface O interstitial present compared to the baseline measurement post EP.
+Afterwards, the resonator was once again high pressure rinsed, reforming the amorphous $\sim$5~nm native oxide, again increasing the concentration of subsurface interstitial O compared to the baseline EP treatment.
 For the final treatment, the resonator underwent an HF acid rinse, which dissolved the native oxide, and upon subsequent high pressure rinsing, reformed a new native oxide at the expense of consuming approximately 2~nm of niobium \cite{Checchin_APL_2020}.

 To test our resonators, we utilized methods similar to those outlined in \cite{Rom17,Melnychuk_RSI_2014}.
 Resonators were installed in large vertical helium dewars and cooled through the superconducting transition temperature at $\sim$9.25~K while employing methods to minimize the possibility of trapping magnetic flux \cite{Romanenko_JAP_2014,Posen_JAP_2016}.
 Resonators were then driven at their resonant frequency while using a phase-locked loop to track and maintain resonance.
 We used a signal analyzer set to a resolution bandwidth of $\sim$220~Hz to perform single shot, zero span decay measurements of the transmitted power $P_t (t)$ from the resonator after shutting off the incident RF power.
 By fitting the resulting $P_t (t)$ data with the procedure outlined in \cite{Rom17}, we obtained a measure of $Q_0$ down to fields of $E_{acc}\sim$~1~kV/m with experimental error never exceeding 10~$\%$.
 The fields were then converted into a measure of the photon number \textit{via} $n=U/\hbar \omega$, where $U$ is the stored energy in the resonator, which is related to $P_t (t)$.
 We performed the tests at temperatures of 1.4-1.6~K, where the population of quasi-particles was virtually non-existent, and their contribution to the surface resistance was negligible.
 As a result, the quality factor in these tests was dominated by losses stemming from material properties.
 We note that while most TLS remain thermally saturated at these temperatures, there remains a small fraction of unsaturated TLS which drive the characteristic response of $Q_0$ with intra-resonator photon number \cite{Rom17,Rom20}.